- For other places with the same name, see Johannesburg (disambiguation).

 Understand

-[edit]Johannesburg has a population of almost 4.4 million people in the urban area (2011), half of which live in Soweto and adjacent suburbs.
-The majority of the population is formed by South Africa's black residents who mostly live in Soweto, while white residents amount to 500,000 (although the number is likely to be higher).
-There are also around 300,000 residents of other descent, including Africa's largest ethnic Chinese community.
-The city is also home to two Chinatowns; the original one on Commissioner Street has shrunk dramatically since its heyday, but still has a few shops and business run by the small community of South African Chinese, while a newer and larger Chinatown in the suburb of Cyrildene is largely populated by immigrants and expatriates from China.
+[edit]Johannesburg has a population of about 5.6 million people in the urban area (2023), half of ho live in Soweto and adjacent suburbs.
+Three quarters of the population is formed by South Africa's black residents who mostly live in Soweto, while white residents amount to about 12% (2019).
+The remaining 11% are of other descent, including Africa's largest ethnic Chinese community.
+The city is home to two Chinatowns; the original one on Commissioner Street has shrunk dramatically since its heyday, but still has a few shops and business run by the small community of South African Chinese, while a newer and larger Chinatown in the suburb of Cyrildene is largely populated by immigrants and expatriates from China.
 Unlike other South African cities, no language group dominates, although English is the established lingua franca.

 The city is the economic hub of South Africa, to some extent for the rest of Africa.
 Yet the city's wealth is unequally distributed among its inhabitants causing the city to have, within its own borders, living conditions varying from first world standards to third world conditions.
 The contrast between rich and poor has led to one of the highest crime rates in the world.
 The more affluent tend to live in houses with a high level of security by western standards, whilst the less affluent live in less desirable housing conditions.
 That said crime rarely deters from daily life, especially for visitors who have little reason to visit the city's rough areas.
 Many South Africans choose to live here over other, safer parts of the country.